mccoyJosh/ClassInfo/SDEV140/M01/M01_Day1/lecture.md

 - General difference discussed between compiler and interpreter
   - Interpreter runs code slower than compiled code
-  - Debugging is possible before code is ran with a compiler
+  - MORE Debugging is possible before code is ran with a compiler
-  - Compilation may take more time than interpreted code, especially for large code bases
+  - Compilation may take more time initially than interpreted code to get converted to running code, especially for large code bases
-  - Interpreter DOES NOT SAVE the machine code (runs on the fly and doesn’t keep it around)
+  - Interpreter DOES NOT SAVE the machine code (runs on the fly and doesn’t keep it around), while compiled code produces a reusable executable file

 ----